OutSystems/docs-support/src/release-notes/11/platform-server/platform-server.md

 <li>The "Publish all consumers" button in Service Center eSpace details page now publishes only the consumer modules that have references to the producer module in the current running version.
 (RPD-3355)</li>
 <li>Enable container deployment info messages to be displayed in LifeTime.
 (RLIT-2261)</li>
 <li>Fixed a compilation issue consuming SOAP Web Services that have a WSDL with GUID types.
 (RINT-2757)</li>
 <li>Fixed the incorrect serialization of input parameters of Date, Time and DateTime data types in consumed SOAP Web Services.
 This might have caused data corruption on some scenarios.
-Check the <a href="https://success.outsystems.com/Support/Release_Notes/11/Platform_Server#Known_Issues-21552" rel="internal" target="_blank" rel="noopener noreferrer">Known Issues</a> section in the Platform Server Release Sep.2018 Release Notes for more information.
+Check the <a href="https://success.outsystems.com/Support/Release_Notes/11/Platform_Server#Known_Issues-21552" target="_blank" rel="noopener noreferrer">Known Issues</a> section in the Platform Server Release Sep.2018 Release Notes for more information.
 (RINT-3069)</li>
 <li>Fixed a publishing issue consuming SOAP Web Services when a SOAP Structure is used both inside a &lt;choice&gt; element and a List.
 (RINT-3190)</li>
 <li>Consuming SOAP services that include Time outputs no longer causes a compilation error.
 (RINT-3203)</li>
 <li>Fixed a publishing issue consuming SOAP Web Services when the SOAP Structure contain only a single attribute of type List.
 (RINT-3217)</li>